Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 \end{theorem}

-To prove the above theorem and initiate the study of relative full mass products, we first need to generalize the main convergence theorems of Bedford-Taylor theory (\cite{BT87}, see also \cite{X96,X09}).
-This is done collectively in the next result:
+To prove the above theorem, we first need to generalize the main convergence theorems of Bedford-Taylor theory (\cite{BT87}, see also \cite{X96,X09}).
+This is done collectively in the next result, further elaborated in Theorem \ref{thm: lsc of MA measures} below: